Donald Trump puts James Comey on notice

 READ MORE: James Comey’s legacy: Blaming Russia rather than Saudi Arabia and Israel

-With many including Julian Assange expecting a disgruntled former employee, Comey, to begin leaking government secrets to the pres, Donald Trump has laid down the gauntlet in the following Tweet.
+With many including Julian Assange expecting a disgruntled former employee, Comey, to begin leaking government secrets to the press, Donald Trump has laid down the gauntlet in the following Tweet.

 James Comey better hope that there are no "tapes" of our conversations before he starts leaking to the press!